dinoly/trail/README.md

 ```html
 <script src="https://cdn.jsdelivr.net/npm/@dinoly/trail@0.2.0/trail.min.js" crossorigin="anonymous"></script>
 ```
-After the above script, make a new trail object and pass in the target of the object you want to create a trail behind.
+After the above script, make a new trail object and pass in the class of the element you want to create a trail behind.
 ```html
 <script>
   const move = new Trail({